The Throne of Saturn (novel): Plot summary

 In the late 1970s, an American spy satellite discovers Soviet preparations for a crewed mission to Mars, causing NASA to accelerate its existing plans for "Planetary Fleet One" (aka "Piffy One"), which is to be commanded by experienced astronaut Conrad "Connie" Trasker.
 NASA enrages many liberal opinion-makers and members of the media by naming a crew for the mission which does not include Dr. J. V. Halleck, the only black member of the astronaut corps, or Jazz Weickert, a longtime astronaut who is a darling of the news media but unpopular in the Astronaut Office.
 A protest at Kennedy Space Center organized by Clete O'Donnell, a labor leader who is secretly a Communist agent, results in an astronaut losing a leg to a bomb blast.
 Under intense political pressure, the U.S. president forces NASA to place Weickert and Halleck on the crew and invites the Soviets to participate in the mission.

 Training begins with the new crew, somewhat hampered by Halleck's resentment toward the other astronauts, who he assumes have racist attitudes toward him.
-The fourth member of the crew, Dr. Pete Balkis, harbors romantic feelings for his close friend Trasker, who himself, though married, is strongly drawn to Halleck's wife, Monetta.
+The fourth member of the crew, Dr. Pete Balkis, harbors romantic feelings for his close friend Trasker, who (though married) is attracted to Halleck's wife, Monetta.
 In Geneva, a U.S./Soviet conference on space cooperation collapses.
 Weickert suggests to his crewmates that their spacecraft should be armed in case of Soviet attack.
 Halleck leaks the fact that NASA is considering arming the mission to Percy Mercy, an influential magazine editor, forcing NASA to hold a press conference at which Halleck makes clear that he disagrees with his crewmates on the arming proposal.
 Andy Anderson, the NASA Administrator, decides to remove Halleck from the crew, but the President forces NASA to reinstate him and denies the request to arm the spacecraft.
 Halleck's ferocious reaction to his temporary removal causes Monetta to leave him and begin a brief affair with Trasker.
 Meanwhile, the spy satellite reveals that the Soviets have accelerated their launch preparations, causing the U.S. to move its own launch up by two months.

 During the rollout of Planetary Fleet One's three Saturn Vs at Kennedy Space Center, five people with press badges attempt to destroy the rockets with guns and bombs, but are restrained by reporters and security.
 Shortly before the launch, the Soviets send a crewed spacecraft toward the Moon from their orbiting space station.
-A protest in the VIP viewing section on the day of the launch turns violent when a mob attacks the President and vice-president; they are unhurt, but Clete O'Donnell, overseeing the demonstration, is accidentally killed by a bomb.
-Planetary Fleet One launches successfully and heads to the Moon for a test phase prior to departure for Mars.
+A protest in the VIP viewing section on the day of the launch turns violent when a mob attacks the President and vice-president; they are unhurt, but Clete O'Donnell, leading the demonstration, is killed by his own bomb.
+Launching successfully, Planetary Fleet One heads to the Moon for a test phase prior to departure for Mars.
 Although the spacecraft is not armed, all four astronauts bring guns in their personal packs.